On the Interplay between Self-Driving Cars and Public Transportation: Results

-\cref{fig:e3} shows the resulting modal share and profits for non-autonomous vehicles (S3), scaled with respect to the nominal case.
-The results show that a ride-hailing system's viability always depends heavily on the vehicle autonomy.
-As can be seen, for non-autonomous fleets with low-wage drivers the share of served trips decreases by a factor of \SI{2.7}{} for two identical \gls{abk:amod} operators, of \SI{3.2}{} and \SI{2.2}{} for two non-identical \gls{abk:amod} operators, and of \SI{4}{} for a single \gls{abk:amod} operator.
-These factors increase by one order of magnitude if non-autonomous fleets with high-wage drivers are operated: the modal share decreases by a factor of \SI{23.8}{} for two identical \gls{abk:amod} operators, of \SI{28.6}{} and \SI{19.6}{} for two non-identical \gls{abk:amod} operators, and of \SI{40}{} for a single \gls{abk:amod} operator.

-\paragraph{Public transport impact factors}~\\ \cref{{fig:e5}} shows the development of the modal split based on the public transport price (S5).
+\paragraph{Public transport impact factors} \cref{{fig:e5}} shows the development of the modal split based on the public transport price.
 In the two operators cases (\cref{fig:e5 competitive identical,fig:e5 competitive nonidentical}), the public transport price only slightly affects the modal share: free or cheaper public transport does not significantly reduce the \gls{abk:amod} modal share and higher public transport prices do not shift customers from public transport to the \gls{abk:amod} system.
 Instead, the modal share of walking increases for higher public transport prices while the \gls{abk:amod} modal share remains equal.

 Revenue and profit of the \gls{abk:amod} operators constantly increase with higher public transport prices.
 These effects occur because a higher public transport price allows the \gls{abk:amod} operators to raise prices, without affecting customer decisions or their operations.
 In the case of a single \gls{abk:amod} operator (\cref{fig:e5 single}), free public transport reduces the share of \gls{abk:amod} services in the system to \SI{35}{\percent}.
 For a large range of prices (\SI{1}{\usd} to \SI{3.5}{\usd}), the \gls{abk:amod} share remains constant, whereas it even decreases for public transport prices above \SI{3.5}{\usd} (which correlates with an increased average distance between the origin and the destination of the customers served).
 This slight decrease results from the \gls{abk:amod} operator focusing on less but more profitable trips.
 Revenue and profit of the \gls{abk:amod} operator constantly increase with higher public transport prices analogously to the multiple operator cases.
 Yet, the profit of the \gls{abk:amod} operator grows roughly \SI{25}{\percent} faster than the sum of the profits of the two identical \gls{abk:amod} operators.